SuJQ0722/sujq0722.github.io/_pages/about.md

 ## Research interests
 My current research centers around the following domains:
-- Multimodal Agentic Reinforcement Learning
+- Multimodal Agentic Learning and Reasoning
 - World Models For Multimodal Agents
 - Multi-Agent System Design
+and many other topics like tool-integrated reasoning, spatial reasoning...

 # 🔥 News
 - 2025.06 — One paper is accepted by ICCV 2025.